SohaibAlaraby/Single_Cycle_MIPS/README.md

     - datapath: which performs according to the control signals to generate the right results.

 There are external 2 units attached to MIPS:
-    - instruction memory: used to store the program to be executed
+    - instruction memory: is used to store the program to be executed
-    - data memory: used as external larger store unit for the microprossesor
+    - data memory: is used as external larger store unit for the microprossesor
 </pre>
 <img src="RTL_view/Top_view_MIPS.png" width="700">